THE BEST CYCLING KIT FOR PERFORMANCE AND VALUE

 No, I haven’t ridden all the brands or models.
 That quest continues, but I think I’ve covered many of the best performing and best value ones that most of you can get no matter where you live.

-For this post, I’ve added reviews of 9 new pieces of cycling kit I’ve worn this spring and summer to those I’ve written about before that are still featured in the lines of leading companies.
-All told, there 24 cycling jerseys or bib shorts and a few other accessories you can read about in my detailed reviews and compare using my rating charts below.
+For this post, I’ve added reviews new pieces of cycling kit I’ve worn this spring and summer to those I’ve written about before that are still featured in the lines of leading companies.
+All told, there are a couple dozen cycling jerseys or bib shorts and a few other accessories you can read about in my detailed reviews and compare using my rating charts below.

-This collection will give you and fellow enthusiasts some options to chose from whether you are looking for great performance or good value for long endurance rides or faster group rides or races.
+This collection will give you some options to choose from whether you are looking for great performance or good value for long endurance rides or faster group rides or races.

 WHAT YOU NEED TO KNOW ABOUT CYCLING KIT